cbsystango/multicall-thread-safe/readme.md

 # multicall.py

-python interface for makerdao's [multicall](https://github.com/makerdao/multicall) and a port of [multicall.js](https://github.com/makerdao/multicall.js)
+python interface for makerdao's [multicall](https://github.com/makerdao/multicall) and a port of [multicall.js](https://github.com/makerdao/multicall.js).

+This fork supports multithreading/processing in dockerized env which breaks with original module, by disabling Async execution of w3 requests.

+To enable threaded/parallel execution with docker set env variable ASYNC_W3=0.

 ## installation